cortexproject/cortex/docs/blocks-storage/migrate-from-chunks-to-blocks.md

 Query frontend has an option `-querier.parallelise-shardable-queries` to split some incoming queries into multiple queries based on sharding factor used in v11 schema of chunk storage.
 As the description implies, it only works when using chunks storage.
-During and after the migration to blocks (and also after possible rollback), this option needs to be disabled otherwise query-frontend will generate queries that cannot be satisfied by blocks.
+During and after the migration to blocks (and also after possible rollback), this option needs to be disabled otherwise query-frontend will generate queries that cannot be satisfied by blocks storage.

 ### Compactor and Store-gateway